YAML-based Plugins

 Article summary

-A custom plugin written in YAML supports adding multiple test-cases for detecting the vulnerabilities you specify.
+A custom plugin written in YAML supports adding multiple test cases for detecting the vulnerabilities you specify.
 The YAML format should contain the following sections:

-• Test Case — In this section, you must define the security concern (vulnerability type) that the specific test aims to detect.
+• Test Case — In this section, you must define the security concern (vulnerability type) the specific test aims to detect.
 It also includes additional parameters, such as attack vector, attribute, and title that define the context for the test.
 For more information on test and custom vulnerability types, see Vulnerability Types.

 The following is a sample code snippet for writing a custom YAML plugin: